-Stan dard Review Form
+dard Review Form

 stem Restoration and Blackstart

 Standard # EOP-005-0 Comments from NERC Staff Review of

 Standard Against Standard Review Guidelines

 Title System Restoration Okay

-Plans
+- Plans

 Purpose Okay

 Applicability Okay

 Requirements Conditions Interconnection is capitalized.

 Who?
 Okay

 Shall do what?
 R2 mentions simulated exercises - where did that

 come from?

 R3 - isn't this a function of the extent of the

 outage?

 R5 - define periodically

 R6 - provide training requirements

 R8 - how do you verify?

 R115.2 - what does considered mean

 R11.5.3 - depends on extent

 Result or Outcome Missing

 Measures 2 M for 11 R

-To Do Source and Comme ents:
+Issues to Source and Comme ents:

-List I ssues to FERC NOPR
+Address FERC NOPR

-Address o Include Measures · and
+Include Measures

 nes for training and review of restoration plan

-imulate contingencies and prepare operators for
+- imulate contingencies and prepare operators for

-anticipated and unforeseen events.
+anticipated and u nforeseen events.

 FERC staff report

-o Periodicity of training
+Periodicity of train ning

-o Lack of Measures Regional Fill-in-the-Blank Team Comments
+Lack of Measures

+lank Team Comments

-o Drafting team should address EOP-005, EOP-006 EOP-007 and EOP-
+ould address EOP-005, EOP-006 EOP-007 and EOP-

-3 009 concurrently.
-Primarily, references in EOP-005, EOP-006, and EOP-009 to meet RRO/Regional requirements need to be modified and
+Primarily, references in EOP-005, EOP-006, and

+RRO/Regional requirements need to be modified and

-EOP-007 needs to be more specific. o See notes for EOP-007
+EOP-007 needs to be more specific.

+• See notes for EOP-007

 V0 Industry Comments

-o Priority to integrity of interconnection
+Priority to integrity of interconnection

-BA does not have all required information
+all required information

-o Interdependency of planning and implementation missing as well as
+of planning and implementation missing as well as

-between functional entities
+between function

-o LSE & GO should
+• LSE & GO should

-o Additional elemen •

-o Can't really test p
+Additional element Capit really test p

-Phase III/IV commer
+Can't really test p Phase III/IV comment

-Add LSEs to Appli
+Add LSEs to Appli Add a requirement 5

-it for a blackstart agreement between the
+- It for a blackstart agreement between the

-rator and the generator owner - include items such as
+ator and the generator owner - include items such as

-- enerator owner/operator facilities required to
+enerator owner/operator facilities required to

 blackstart plan; when and how quickly a blackstart

 d; and what cranking path requires energization

-• it for a cranking path agreement between the
+o Add a requiremen t for a cranking path agreement between the

-rator and the generator owner/operator

-uirements and measures - R1 the requirement to

-- develop the restoration plan and all the components required of that plan; and R2 the requirement to prove and document that the plan works.
-Then, two measurements would follow: one to assess the contents of the plan and one to assess the simulation or testing of the plan. - Need to resolve the issue of the elements on the Attachment are these mandatory or not - there is a mismatch between R1 and levels of non-compliance - R3 revise to place emphasis for TOP on restoring local transmission system as preparation for restoring the integrity of the Interconnection. - o R4 Add LSEs - o R5 replace 'periodic' with a specific periodicity for testing - o R6 add specificity to frequency and scope of required training - OPERATOR OF RAILS replace the word, 'may' with: The affected Transmission Operators shall not resynchronize the isolated area(s) with the surrounding area(s) until the following conditions are met: the voltage, frequency, and phase angle permit, the affected reliability coordinator(s) and the adjacent areas are notified, and reliability coordinator approval is given. - Delete R11.5.4.
-It does not seem reasonable or logical for a control area to be required to shed 5,000 MWs of load, for example, in order for their neighbor to reconnect 1,000 MWs of their own load. - R11.5.
-Should exclude islands within a system that do not affect surrounding areas
+Excerpted from NERC's Reliability Standards Development Plan: 2007 - 2009 transmission operator and the generator owner/operator Condense the requirements and measures - R1 the requirement to develop the restoration plan and all the components required of that plan; and R2 the requirement to prove and document that the plan works.
+Then, two measurements would follow: one to assess the contents of the plan and one to assess the simulation or testing of the plan. • Need to resolve the issue of the elements on the Attachment - are these mandatory or not - there is a mismatch between R1 and levels of non-compliance • R3 - revise to place emphasis for TOP on restoring local transmission system as preparation for restoring the integrity of the Interconnection.
+R4 - Add LSEs R5 - replace 'periodic' with a specific periodicity for testing R6 - add specificity to frequency and scope of required training R11.5 - replace the word, 'may' with: The affected Transmission Operators shall not resynchronize the isolated area(s) with the surrounding area(s) until the following conditions are met: the voltage, frequency, and phase angle permit, the affected reliability coordinator(s) and the adjacent areas are notified, and reliability coordinator approval is given. • Delete R11.5.4.
+It does not seem reasonable or logical for a control area to be required to shed 5,000 MWs of load, for example, in order for their neighbor to reconnect 1,000 MWs of their own load.
+R11.5.
+Should exclude islands within a system that do not affect surrounding areas VRF comments R1, 5 &amp; 8 - Does not just apply to local restoration R2 - Could be broken up into 2 requirements R11.4 - Ambiguous R11.5 - This needs to be looked at for 30 days - should be done prior to access being granted.